Machine Learning Enabled Scalable Performance Prediction of Scientific Codes: Validation Experiments

 \subsection{Validating the Trace Analyzer for Memory Reuse Profiles}

 We use reuse distance based analysis to estimate the data locality, thereby measure the cache performance.
 As these distances are independent of the hardware, we can use the same memory trace across all cache hierarchies and for different CPU models.
 Our data availability (final hit-rate, $P(h)$) experiments involve measuring the basic block reuse profiles ($P_i(d)$), final reuse profile ($P(d)$) and the conditional hit-rates ($P(h|d)$) at a given reuse distance $d$.
 We use $1\%$ sampling, where only $1\%$ of all the occurrences of a basic block are used in calculating the conditional reuse profiles of a benchmark.
+Note that the actual conditional hit-rates are measured using the same model shown in Eq.~\ref{eq:phd} with out actually applying any sampling as opposed to the predicted conditional hit-rates.
+To the best of our knowledge this is the best solution to measure the conditional hit-rates.
+Note that the over all hit-rates at different cache hierarchies can be measured using PAPI counters~\cite{mucci1999papi}, however, we used Byfl~\cite{Scott:Byfl} for this purpose, since Byfl uses the native LLVM instrumentation.
 Note that, we measure these reuse profiles for smaller inputs of a program (to avoid mammoth memory traces) and extrapolate (using the techniques similar to~\cite{ChennupatiSBTBM17}) them for larger inputs.
 These profiles are further used in estimating the hit-rates.

 Figure~\ref{fig:sd_phit} shows the conditional hit-rates of {\em JACOBI} for all the three different cache hierarchies.
 In general, for better hit-rates of an application, area under the curve for hit-rates should have more reuse distances to the left of the waterfall-step in each of the graphs.
 The drop indicates that the reuse distance is beyond the size of the cache, which will not fit at that cache hierarchy, thus a cache miss inevitably results.
 In both optimized and unoptimized cases, $L_1$ has higher cache-misses than $L_2$ and $L_3$, trivially due to the increasing sizes of the respective cache hierarchies.